mantlenetworkio/.github/SECURITY.md

 ## How to disclose a vulnerability to us

-For vulnerabilities in any of our websites, email servers or other non-critical infrastructure, please email Mantle team at [support@mantle.xyz](`support@mantle.xyz`).
+For vulnerabilities in any of our websites, email servers or other non-critical infrastructure, please email Mantle team at [protocol@mantle.xyz](`protocol@mantle.xyz`).
 We and Mantle appreciate detailed instructions for confirming the vulnerability.

 ## How we disclose vulnerabilities